eprev/eprev.org/source/posts/2018-11-22-deliver-search-friendly-web-applications.md

 - The Googlebot uses Chrome 41 to render JavaScript websites.
 That version of Chrome was released in 2015 and does not support ES6.
 - Search Console allows you to view HTML rendered by Googlebot and review JavaScript exceptions and console logs.
 - If your website uses lazy loading images, add a `noscript` tag around a normal image tag to make sure Googlebot will pick them up.
-- Googlebot does not index images that are referenced through CSS.
+- Googlebot does not index images referenced through CSS.
 - Googlebot crawls and renders pages in a stateless way, it does not support Service workers, local and session storage, Cookies, Cache API and etc.
-- Google plans to bring rendering closer to crwaling and indexing and make Googlebot use a modern version of Chrome.
+- Google plans to bring rendering closer to crawling and indexing and make Googlebot use a modern version of Chrome.

 <!--: class="post__content-list" -->